 Classification Based on Polymerization

-- Addition Polymerization: Example, poly ethane, Teflon, Polyvinyl chloride (PVC)
+- Addition Polymerization: For example, poly ethane, Teflon, polyvinyl chloride (PVC), etc.

-- Condensation Polymerization: Example, Nylon -6, 6, perylene, polyesters.
+- Condensation Polymerization: Examples include nylon -6, 6, perylene, polyesters, etc.

 Classification Based on Monomers

-- Heteropolymer or co-polymer: It consists of different type of monomer units.
-For example, nylon -6, 6
+- Heteropolymer or co-polymer: It consists of different types of monomer units.
+For example, nylon -6, 6.

 Classification Based on Molecular Forces

-- Elastomers: These are rubber-like solids weak interaction forces are present.
-For example, Rubber.
+- Elastomers: These are rubber-like solids, and weak interaction forces are present in them.
+For example, rubber.